Irrational-Encoding-Wizardry/kagefunc/README.md

 # kagefunc
 kageru's (that's me) Vapoursynth functions\
-Functions in separate files are currently in development and will probably not even run.\
+Functions outside of `kagefunc.py` are currently in development and will probably not even run.\
 Documentation/explanation for each function is given in the docstring.\
+`tests.py` contains the tests and is mostly used by me for development or if you want to test the functions locally.

+## Installation
-A list of dependencies can be found... nowhere, actually.
+A list of dependencies can be found [in the AUR](https://aur.archlinux.org/packages/vapoursynth-plugin-kagefunc-git).
-I might take the time at some point to create a proper AUR package with all of them.
-Emphasis on *might*.
+If you’re on Arch Linux, [the AUR](https://aur.archlinux.org/packages/vapoursynth-plugin-kagefunc-git) is also the recommended method of installation.
+If you’re not, I recommend [switching to Arch](https://www.archlinux.org/download/). :^)

 Message kageru#1337 on discord for questions and suggestions that are not within the scope of a git issue.

-##### a random fate reference
-I am the encoder of this world.\
-Frames are my body, and codecs are my blood.\
-I have created over a thousand scripts.\
-Unknown to bloat.
-Nor known to grain.\
-Withstood heat to create these videos.\
-Yet, those encodes will never be perfect.\
-So as I pray, Unlimited Encode Works.